wireapp/wire-docs/src/understand/single-sign-on/main.rst

 Setting up SSO internally
 -------------------------

-Now that you’ve registered Wire with your identity provider (:term:`IdP`), you can enable :term:`SSO` for your team on Wire.
+Now that you've registered Wire with your identity provider (:term:`IdP`), you can enable :term:`SSO` for your team on Wire.

 On Desktop: